Ultimate Guide to nPB Replacements

 Second, check for materials compatibility.
-There are a number of nPB replacement fluids that are strong enough (with a high enough Kb value) to clean effectively without damaging plastic, metal, ceramic or any other type of substrate.
-Matching the best nPB replacement fluid to the substrate ensures cleanliness fluid will safely displace soils without causing damage or flash-rusting.
+There are a number of nPB replacement fluids that are strong enough (with a high enough Kb value) to clean effectively.
+Yet without damaging plastic, metal, ceramic or any other type of substrate.
+Matching the best nPB replacement fluid to the substrate ensures cleanliness.
+Plus, the fluid will safely displace soils without causing damage or flash-rusting.

 Third, consider the geographic cleaning location and local regulatory restrictions.
 Depending on the location, regulations can be different.
-For instance, in the United States EPA standards must be met and in Europe it is required to follow REACH and F-gas regulations.
+For instance, in the United States EPA standards apply.
+In Europe, REACH and F-gas regulations must be followed.

 Five Easy Steps to Replacing nPB

 When determining the best nPb replacement to use, it is recommended that companies work with a critical cleaning applications specialist.
-The nPB replacement fluid vendor will have the knowledge, training and experience to help companies make the best selection for particular cleaning project.
+The nPB replacement fluid vendor has the best knowledge, training and experience.
+They help companies make the best selection for particular cleaning project.

 With hundreds of years of combined critical cleaning expertise, the MicroCare team of cleaning engineers, chemists and technical experts help companies convert from nPB-based solvents to safer, affordable and compliant nPB alternatives.
 They will evaluate the contamination and the substrates and recommend the best n-Propyl Bromide replacement.
 The goal of the MicroCare team is that the nPB replacement fluid will deliver cleaning results as good as or better than nPB at a similar cost-per-part-cleaned.